ajslater/certbot-namecheap-auth-hook/README.md

 ## Usage

-This is used as volume container mount from certbot.
-It is executed from the certbot container and does not have its own runtime.
-The auth script, auth.sh, jankily installs apk & python dependencies every time it's run.
+Certbot uses this as a volume container mount.
+The certbot container runs this code as this image does not have its own runtime.
+The auth script, auth.sh, jankily installs apk & python dependencies every time it's run on a new container.

 ## docker-compose.yaml